 Girard-Perregaux – Zhee-RARD PAIR-ah-goe.

-Graham – Another of my favorite brands: Gram.
+Graham – Another of my favorite watch brands: Gram.

 Hublot – You-Blow